 • music reading (pitches and/or rhythms)

 • understanding marching fundamentals

 • and/or understanding the note layout of a keyboard instrument.

-THEN YES—If any less than two of those items are not in your repertoire, earning a spot at Vegas Vanguard may not be in your immediate future.
+THEN YES—If any fewer than two of those items are not in your repertoire, earning a spot at Vegas Vanguard may not be in your immediate future.
 However, you are welcome to register for an audition, soak up everything you can, and come back to make it happen in the future!
-We also recommend participating in your school’s music program and any marching arts programs they offer to develop yourself!
+We also recommend (but do not mandate) participating in your school’s music program and their marching arts programs to develop yourself!

 If you define experience…

 …as participation or leadership in your high school/college indoor percussion program, marching band, or affiliation with a Drum Corps…